MicrosoftDocs/sdk-api/sdk-api-src/content/mpconfig/nf-mpconfig-imixerpinconfig-getcolorkey.md

 ### -param pColorKey [out]

-Pointer to a <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-colorkey">COLORKEY</a> structure that contains the key type and a palette index.
+Pointer to a [COLORKEY](/windows/win32/api/strmif/ns-strmif-colorkey)a> structure that contains the key type and a palette index.

 ### -param pColor [out]

-Pointer to a value indicating the 8-bit palette index of the <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-colorkey">COLORKEY</a> returned if the current display mode is 8-bit palettized.
+Pointer to a value indicating the 8-bit palette index of the [COLORKEY](/windows/win32/api/strmif/ns-strmif-colorkey)a> returned if the current display mode is 8-bit palettized.
 Otherwise it is a value representing the color key in the pixel format of the current display mode.

 ## -returns